-Basics of mobile communication statistics demonstrate that almost every American student in today’s classroom owns or has access to a mobile phone.
+Mobile phones research statistics demonstrate that almost every American student in today’s classroom owns or has access to a mobile phone.
 Statistical research shows that 56 percent of children age 8 to 12 have a smartphone.
 For teenagers ages 13 to 17 percent, that number jumps up to 88 percent.
 Most middle and high school students, around 91 percent, access the Internet using a mobile phone device.
+Today, there are more mobile phones in the classroom.
+There are both positive and negative effects of mobile phones on students.
+Mobile phones research looks at both sides of this issue.

+What is the impact of mobile phone usage on student learning?
 A question some teachers often ask is, “how can we get the teachers in our building to use mobile phones as a learning tool?”
 Teachers want their students to do well with their studies.
-They are frustrated when mobile phones become a distraction during the instructional day.
 Teachers want answers as to how to best integrate mobile technology in the classroom to help students learn.
+There are many benefits of mobile devices in the classroom.

 This has made a huge difference in the way today’s teachers and parents view education.
 Mobile phones help teachers communicate with both students and their parents.
 Students can access educational content on mobile phones.
 Teachers can communicate important information about their students to encourage more parental involvement in the education of their children.